Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/README.md

 Currently used version of Better Third Person Selection is 0.6.0.
 It was reported by some people that it can cause issues with Faster HDT-SMP and end up crashing the game on loading screens.
 If you experience such issues, please revert the Mod back to 0.5.9 and message me so i can think about using 0.5.9 in general for the List.
 Also send Crash Reports if you crash ONLY ON THE SAME SPOT more then twice. https://www.skyrimcrashdecoder.com/ Can be used to analyze Crash Reports but sometimes spits out nonsense Mods, so beware.

+#### Survival Mode

+Do not use Survival Mode.
+It has been reported that with Survival there are many Freezes and Stuff and your Game will stop working!

 #### Buttons

 Middle Mouse out of Combat = Masturbation, but also you can try to seduce People while looking at them via your Sexcraft Perk Tree. ( You can change Sexcraft Key via Console Command, how to is on Sexcraft Modpage. )